Dermot Bannon: Early life

 When he was 18, he began studying in Hull School of Architecture in Kingston upon Hull, Yorkshire, England.
 Upon graduating, Bannon returned to Dublin and joined the Moloney O'Beirne Architects.
 In 2006, he had noticed an advertisement for a presenter for a new television series called House Hunters.

 A year later, Bannon began to work on RTE's Room to Improve, with the latest season airing in 2023.
-A followup show, Room to Improve: Constructive Criticism was also aired in 2022.
-A new series, Dermot Bannon's Incredible Homes, was cut short in 2020 by the Covid-19 pandemic, and resumed airing in April 2022.
+A follow-up show, Room to Improve: Constructive Criticism was also aired in 2022.
+A new series, Dermot Bannon's Incredible Homes, was cut short in 2020 by the COVID-19 pandemic, and resumed airing in April 2022.

 Bannon's father died in 2007 before Room to Improve had aired.
 In 2015, he released a book called Love Your Home.

+Bannon is a client of self-styled "agent to the stars" Noel Kelly of NK Management.
+Bannon is also a "brand ambassador" for Volvo, a deal arranged by Noel Kelly of NK Management.
+As part of this deal with Volvo, Bannon promoted a plug-in hybrid SUV worth more than €95,000 in 2021.
+Bannon is also a "brand ambassador" for County Meath-based company WillowWarm, which produces briquettes, a type of compressed willow mulch used for fuel.